 (4) Reporting requirements.
 Landfills subject to this rule must comply with the following:

-(a) Large landfills listed in Subsection (1)(a) through (c) of this rule must comply with:
+(a) Large landfills listed in Subsection (1)(a) through (c) must comply with the following:

-(A) Submit an Initial Design Capacity Report and an Initial Nonmethane Organic Compound Report within 90 days of the effective date of this rule;
+(A) Submit an Initial Design Capacity Report and an Initial Nonmethane Organic Compound Report within 90 days of the effective date of this rule; and

-(B) Submit an annual Nonmethane Organic Compound Report until nonmethane emissions are 50 Mg/yr.
+(B) Submit an annual Nonmethane Organic Compound Report until nonmethane emissions are 50 Mg/year.